 It doesn’t appear that my air fryer is going to lose its spot on the counter anytime soon.
 Yes, it’s a bit on the large side, but since I’m using it multiple times a day, there’s really no reason to tote it around the house or find a cupboard where I can hide it.

 (What is an air fryer?
-It’s an appliance for the countertop that cooks by circulating hot air around food.)
+It’s an appliance for the countertop that cooks by circulating hot air around food.
+You can find lots of vegan air fryer recipes here.)

 For most of the time I’ve been making roasted chickpeas, it’s been in the oven on a sheet of parchment paper.
 (You can find that recipe here.)
 Now that old favorite is moving to the air fryer.